0xfatty/0xfatty.github.io/_posts/2023-06-24-pwning-the-scammer-new-zero-day.md

 ![](/images/scammer4.png)

+This is enough to play with.
+I stopped here and posted a message to the community for awareness.

 ## Because I am a good person...

 Since this is a fight with scammers, not the fight with whoever created this.
 I have brought this to the vendor and meanwhile requesting a CVE for this software.